Instant Pot Chicken Adobo

 Instructions

-- Pat the chicken thighs with paper towels and season with salt and pepper.
+- Prep the chicken.
+Pat the chicken thighs with paper towels and season with salt and pepper.
 Set the Instant Pot to sauté mode on high and add the vegetable oil to the Instant Pot.
 Add half the chicken thighs to the pan, skin-side down when the oil is hot.
 Cook for 4 minutes or until the skin is browned.
 Flip the chicken and sear the other side for 2 more minutes.
 Remove the chicken to a plate and repeat with the remaining chicken.

 Notes